apsislabs/orca/README.md

-# wrapplication
+# Wraptor
-An application wrapper for real-world javascript separation.
+A code wrapper for real-world javascript separation.